Jale1210/Jale1210/README.md

 - 👋 Hi, I’m @Jale1210
-- 💻 I’m interested in programming
+- 💻 I’m a FrontEnd developer
 - 🤝 I’m looking to collaborate on GitHub

 <!---